NWinocur/nomination_predictor/README.md

 A project created for presentation at the end of 4geeks' Data Science and Machine Learning cohort Miami-ds-10

+This project does the following:

+1. Scrapes the US Courts website for information about judicial vacancies
+2. Builds a machine learning model to predict the likely time estimate until a nomination is confirmed for a judicial vacancy
+3. Builds a Streamlit webapp with which users can obtain estimates given their inputs (e.g. the type of vacancy, the court, the circuit, etc.) for an existing or hypothetical vacancy.

 ## Project Organization

 ```